Contents:

 Gobrecht Dollar (1836-1839)

-Designed by Christian Gobrecht, these dollars depict a seated Liberty on the obverse and an eagle flying amidst stars on the reverse.
+Designed by Christian Gobrecht, these ones depict a seated Liberty on the obverse and an eagle flying amidst stars on the reverse.

 Factors of Value: Limited mintage and historical significance.